top of page

 Working Papers and Work in progress

-• Knowledge Spillovers from R&D Offshoring: The Role of Absorptive Capacity and industry in Enhancing Non-Offshorers Innovation.
+• Knowledge Spillovers from R&D Offshoring: The Role of Absorptive Capacity and industry context in Enhancing Non-Offshorers Innovation.

 • Green-Ovation and technological obsolescence (with Petya Platikanova).